keshavramaswamy/coding-challenge/README.md

 ## Tests:
-* The unit tests can be executed either by executing `tests/run_tests.sh` from `src/modules/` or running `pytest ./tests/` from `src/modules/`from the terminal directly.
+* The unit tests can be executed either by executing `tests/run_tests.sh` from `src/modules/` or running `py.test ./tests/` from `src/modules/`from the terminal directly.
 * The library `pytest` is required for unit testing.
 Use `pip install pytest` for installing manually else execute run_tests.sh which automatically installs the library if not present.
 * Additional test suites are added in `/insight_testsuite/tests/`.
 They can be tested by executing